-FACT: Studies suggest the bioavailability of vitamin C from supplements and food sources to be equivalent.
-However, dietary vitamin C is the preferred method over supplementation because vitamin C-rich foods provide additional health benefits (fiber, vitamins and minerals).
-Plus, foods provide a more balanced dose of nutrients that prevent over-consumption of a vitamin, while supplements may lead to too much of a good thing (yes, there is such a thing).
+FACT: Studies suggest the availability of vitamin C from supplements versus food sources to be equivalent.
+However, dietary vitamin C is the preferred method over supplementation.
+This is because vitamin C-rich foods provide additional health benefits (fiber, vitamins and minerals).
+Plus, foods provide a more balanced dose of nutrients that prevent over-consumption of a vitamin.
+In contrast, supplements may lead to too much of a good thing (yes, there is such a thing).

 - Almonds (one of the best sources of vitamin E; you’ll find lots of it in JOI)